Giovanni Esposito (general): World War II

 In May 1940 he was promoted to major general and on January 14, 1941 he was appointed commander of the 5th Alpine Division "Pusteria", fighting in the Greek campaign, relieving General Amedeo De Cia.
 He led the division during the harsh winter spent on the Tomorr, the bloody fighting on Mali Spadarit and Selami, and finally the advance into Greek territory towards Konitsa at the end of the campaign; for this he was awarded the Knight's Cross of the Military Order of Savoy.

 In July 1941 the "Pusteria" were transferred to Montenegro, participating in the repression of the uprising that had broken out at dawn on July 14.
 The division went into action on July 16, together with Blackshirt units, attacking the partisan stronghold of Linbotin.
 The repression was brutal, leading to the rapid capitulation of the rebels.
 The columns of the Alpini and other Italian units fought relentlessly between the Adriatic Sea and Lake Scutari, and in a few days the encircled garrisons were freed and roads made safe.
 The "Pusteria" then set up headquarters in Pljevlja, where in early December 1941 in the Battle of Pljevlja it repelled a heavy partisan attack led by Arso Jovanović.
-Esposito decided to punish population, especially Orthodox population, for supporting the uprising in order to prevent future uprisings.
-Destruction of partisan controlled civilian objects in Pljevlja, killing of all partisans but 2, executing citizens for smallest suspicion(31 executed, 30 were Orthodox, 1 was Muslim) and reprisals in near-by villages are clear proof of this.
+Esposito decided to punish population, especially Orthodox population, for supporting the uprising in order to prevent future uprisings: destruction of partisan controlled civilian objects in Pljevlja, killing of all captured partisans but 2, executing citizens for smallest suspicion of connection with Partisans(31 executed, 30 were Orthodox, 1 was Muslim) and reprisals in near-by villages, such as killing of 38 people in Crljenice.